-His Fort Lauderdale, Florida, and Omaha, Nebraska installations are the largest wildlife bronze compositions ever done, spanning several city blocks.
+His Fort Lauderdale, Florida, and Omaha, Nebraska, installations are the largest wildlife bronze compositions ever done, spanning several city blocks.
 Both earned him the coveted Henry Hering Medal Award from the National Sculpture Society.
 His most recent monumental installation is Snowmastodon, a life-size (19 feet high) bronze mastodon placed outside the Denver Museum of Nature and Science.

 Back to Artists and Artwork